-Krakow is a city which needs more than two nights but to get the most out of my rail pass I can’t stay longer.
-I depart early for the station hoping to have the most options out of Krakow and a good start to the Mystery Tour.
+Krakow is a city that needs more than two nights but to get the most out of my rail pass I can’t stay longer.
+I depart early for the station hoping to have the most options out of Krakow and an excellent start to the Mystery Tour.

 I spent a month in Warsaw last year and immediately fell in love with it.
 It’s a fun city often overlooked by travellers, I imagine only because they don’t know much about it.

-Food Highlights: Russian style pierogies (stuffed with potato and onion) with sour cream sauce at Zapiecek.
+Food Highlights: Polish pierogies (stuffed with potato and onion) with sour cream sauce at Zapiecek.
 Ginger and raspberry tea with a shot of Polish vodka.

 Krakow to Warsaw: 150 minutes direct, reservation compulsory.

 Where I Stayed: An apartment a couple of blocks from the Palace of Culture and Warsaw’s main train station.